 +44 (0) 1772 89 3960

 Subject Areas: Environment

-Chris Lowe is a senior lecturer in ecology and environment with teaching responsibilities on undergraduate courses in Geography, Environmental Management and Biology as well as Masters Courses in Waste, Energy and Resource Management.
-He has more than 40 peer reviewed research publications covering a wide range of subjects including biological land remediation, environmental monitoring, composting, and waste management.
-However his main research interest is in the ecology and applications of earthworms.
+Chris Lowe is a senior lecturer in ecology and environment and course leader for the BSc (Hons) in Environmental Science.
+He has more than 50 peer reviewed research publications covering a wide range of subjects including biological land remediation, ecotoxicology, carbon accounting and waste management.
+However, his main research interest is in the ecology and applications of earthworms.

 Chris Lowe completed his PhD (Interactions within earthworm communities: A laboratory-based approach with potential applications for soil restoration) at the University of Central Lancashire in 2000 and was subsequently appointed as a research fellow before becoming a permanent member of academic staff in 2008.
 He is active in research, consultancy and knowledge transfer activities across a range of subjects but his real passion is earthworms.
 Chris is a founding member of the Earthworm Research Group (based at UCLan) and has on-going research interests and research students investigating the applications of earthworms in a number of areas including ecotoxicology, ecosystem services and organic waste management.

 Uni.
 Cert.
 Teaching Toolkit, University of Central Lancashire, 2008

 MSc Environmental Biology, University of Wales, Swansea, 1995

 BSc (Hons) Biology, University of Wales, Bangor, 1992